 The boom in games for mobiles and the digital distribution have helped new companies to emerge.
-Most companies were formed less than 5 years ago (65%), and 28% less than two ago.
-Some noteworthy companies like Activision Blizzard or Ubisoft, among others, are successfully operating in Catalonia.
+Most companies are less than 10 years ago (85%)

 Barcelona is recognized as the best technological ecosystem in Southern Europe and some of the companies born here are known for their growth potential.
-The city is Western Europe’s mostattractive metropolitan area for investment (Site selection), and a global benchmark for smart and mobile cities (Top World Smart City).
+The city is Western Europe’s mostattractive metropolitan area for investment (Site selection), and a global benchmark for smart and mobile cities (Second Smart City in the World).

 With startups being one of the strongest employment and income creators in Europe, Barcelona is the 5th Startup Region in Europe according to Compass and ACCIÓ, behind London, Paris, Berlin and Amsterdam.
 The CITIE 2015 report lists Barcelona as the 4th Best city favouring digital entrepreneurship.
 Furthermore, the Catalan capital ranks extremely well in terms of cost of living & best location for office space costs.

 Why is Catalonia good for the Gaming Industry?

 Catalonia offers excellent investment opportunities for the establishment of R&D centres in game programming, HQ & sales offices, and strong growth trends that may offer additional business opportunities in some fields such as porting and gamification activities.